 However, the “Big” qualification on the wall is always going to do the “playing”.

 So, do I say that a teacher doesn’t count towards you musical development but just the place of study?
 No, not at all.

 A good place of study will undoubtedly inspire you to create better music.
-Its students and teachers are going to be of a higher standard and that in itself will drive you to reach your music-limits and inevitably make you a better pianist.
-It’s like magic; you don’t know why but when you are in a good place somehow you become good as well.
+Its students and teachers are going to be of a higher standard, and that in itself will drive you to reach your musical limits and inevitably make you a better pianist.
+It’s like magic; you don’t know why but when you are in a good place somehow you become good, as well.